edgefarm/edgefarm/docs/knowledge-base/tutorials/cluster/join-ubuntu-22-04-edge-node.md

 ## Prerequisites

-You need a running EdgeFarm cluster.
+You need a running and VPN enabled EdgeFarm cluster.
 See [Create a local EdgeFarm cluster for testing](create-local-cluster.md) for instructions.

 This How-To shows how to add a Raspberry Pi 4 with a vanilla Ubuntu 22.04 as an Edge Node.
-If you have a different hardware or OS your mileage may vary but the general steps should be the same.
+If you have a different hardware or OS your mileage may vary but the general steps should be adaptable.

 The device should be running